-We need 100 more volunteer Collingwood families to help us collect and measure the microwaste from laundering clothing.
+We need 100 more volunteers in Collingwood, The Blue Mountains, and Wasaga Beach areas to help us collect and measure the microwaste from laundering clothing.

-If you are in Collingwood, see if you qualify for a free washing machine filter and are able to partipate in the remaining one year of the project. *Only while quantities of filters last
+If you are in Collingwood, Wasaga Beach, or The Blue Mountains areas, see if you qualify for a free washing machine filter and are able to partipate in the remaining one year of the project.

 How do I qualify?